Luanbonfim/Products-ASP.NET/README.md

 - [.NET SDK 6.0 or later](https://dotnet.microsoft.com/download/dotnet)
 - [SQLite](https://www.sqlite.org/)
 - A code editor such as [Visual Studio](https://visualstudio.microsoft.com/) or [VS Code](https://code.visualstudio.com/)

+- for running the application in a Docker container with HTTPS enabled, you must create a certs folder in your project directory containing a valid localhost SSL/TLS certificate (e.g., a .pfx file).
+This certificate will be used to secure the communication between your application and clients through HTTPS.

+To generate a self-signed certificate for local development, you can use the following command:

+dotnet dev-certs https --trust

 ## Setup Instructions